r-abhinav1/ExamSecure/README.md

 For additional assistance, visit the [ChatGPT Help Center](https://chat.openai.com).
 Your feedback is valuable; please use the integrated chatbox for any comments or suggestions.

-## License

-This ExamSecure Prototype is open-source and distributed under the [MIT License](LICENSE).
-Feel free to explore, modify, and contribute to the development of this project.